kelson20124/se_project_spots/README.md

 ## Description

-this is a of image sharing site in which i used HTML , CSS and Responsive Web Design .
+This is a of image sharing site in which i used HTML , CSS and Responsive Web Design .
 By using Responsive Design it users to have the same experience on any device.

-## tech stack
+## Tech Stack

 - HTML
 - CSS
 - Responsive Design
 - BEM

-## deployment
+## Deployment

 - [deployment link](https://kelson20124.github.io/se_project_spots/)